Property Evaluation

 Requirements

-- the physical condition of the PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). ,
+- Property'sProperty'sMultifamily residential real estate securing the Mortgage Loan, including the fee simple or Leasehold interest, Improvements, and personal property (per the Uniform Commercial Code). physical condition,

-- the financial condition of the BorrowerBorrowerPerson who is the obligor per the Note. , and
+- Borrower'sBorrower'sPerson who is the obligor per the Note. financial condition, and

-The Completion/Repair ScheduleCompletion/Repair ScheduleThe Required Repair Schedule to the Multifamily Loan Agreement (Form 6001 series) and the applicable parts of the Multifamily Loan Agreement (or other agreement approved by Fannie Mae) that evidence the: Borrower’s agreement to perform Completion/Repairs and other identified capital… should include:
+- include in the Completion/Repair ScheduleCompletion/Repair ScheduleThe Required Repair Schedule to the Multifamily Loan Agreement (Form 6001 series) and the applicable parts of the Multifamily Loan Agreement, or other Fannie Mae-approved agreement, evidencing:

 - PropertyPropertyMultifamily residential real estate securing the Mortgage Loan, including the